 Non-Editable Graphs

 Not every application needs to be a full-blown graph editor.
-Your application may just want to explore static graphs or graphs that are not created and modified interactively, but rather via code.
-GraphViewerInputMode is an easy way to just look at a graph, but not change it.
+Your application might only need to explore static graphs or graphs that are not created and modified interactively, but are instead created or modified via code.
+GraphViewerInputMode is an easy way to view a graph without allowing changes to it.

 graphComponent.inputMode = new GraphViewerInputMode()